Charge cards are similar to credit cards, but they work in a different way.

-No, the difference is that charge cards do not let you borrow money or spread the cost of purchases.
-You have to repay the entire balance in full each month.
+No. The difference is that charge cards do not let you borrow money over several months or spread the cost of purchases as you would be able to with a credit card.
+You have to repay the entire balance owed in full each month.

-Charge cards do not usually come with limits on what you can spend or owe each month.
+Another difference is that unlike credit cards, charge cards do not usually come with limits on what you can spend each month.
 This means you know the card will be able to cover the cost when you spend on it.

 In cash machines

 In other countries

 The charge card market isn’t huge, but you’ll be able to find options with certain banks and card providers, particularly if you’re an existing customer.
 One of the biggest charge card providers is American Express.

 Although charge cards do not have an interest rate, they will charge various fees.
 These include: